 Registrations are up.
 People are rediscovering Second Life.

 But what about the people who have never been in SL before?
 This guide is for them.
 I’ll only cover the absolute basics here – the very first few steps on the SL learning journey.
 I’ll be frank: it’s a very long learning journey.
 But it’s a very, very rewarding one, if you stick with it.
-Get properly immersed in SL and the Covid-19 period will just fly by.

 Let’s get to it.